-Several of the prepositions and relational nouns discussed in section 2.2 can in fact be used in spatio-temporal metaphors.
-However, these metaphors do not represent twoplace ordering relations, and that seems to be a direct consequence of the fact that the source expressions do not lexicalize Locative or Path relations.
-For example, the relational nouns táan 'front' and pàach 'back' can be used to refer to the first or last Place in a sequence of events (as well as in compound verb stems with the meaning 'do something prematurely/belatedly').
+Several of the prepositions and relational nouns previously discussed can in fact be used in spatiotemporal metaphors.
+However, these metaphors do not represent two-place ordering relations, and that seems to be a direct consequence of the fact that the source expressions do not lexicalize Locative or Path relations.
+For example, the relational nouns táan "front" and pàach "back" can be used to refer to the first or last Place in a sequence of events (as well as in compound verb stems with the meaning "do something prematurely/belatedly").
 This is illustrated for táan in (41)-(42):

-(41) Yáax táan-il=e', Pedro h-síih-ih.
+- (41) Yáax táan-il=e', Pedro h-síih-ih.

-first front-REL=TOP Pedro PRV-be.born- B3SG
+first front-REL=TOP Pedro PRV-be.born-B3SG

 Káa=h-ts'o'k=e' káa=h-síih Pablo.

-CON=PRV-end=TOP CON=PRV-be.born(B 3SG) Pablo
+CON=PRV-end=TOP CON=PRV-be.born(B3SG) Pablo

 'First, Pedro was born.
-Then (lit. it having end led), Pablo was born.'
+Then (lit. it having ended), Pablo was born.'

-(42) Pedro=e', h-síih táan-il ti' Pablo; Pedro=TOP PRV-be.born(B3SG) front-REL PREP Pablo Pablo=e', h-síih táan-il ti' José.
-Pablo=TOP PRV-be.born(B3SG) front-REL PREP José

-'Pedro, he was born first with respect to Pablo; Pablo, he was born first with respect to José.'
+- (42) Pedro=e', h-síih táan-il ti' Pablo: Pedro=TOP PRV-be.born(B3SG) front-REL PREP Pablo Pablo=e'. h-síih táan-il ti' Iosé.
+Pablo=TOP RV-be.born(B3SG) front-REL PREP José 'Pedro, he was born first with respect to Pablo; Pablo, he was born first with respect to José."

-Táan(il ti') 'first (with respect to)' cannot take a verbal core or clause as a complement.
-Thus, the interpretation of what it is that happened to Pedro before Pablo in the first clause of (42) has to come from the verb (síih 'be born' in (42)).
-This is in direct parallel to the role of a Ground phrase headed by táan(il ti') in the semantic composition of Locative or CoL descriptions (cf. section 2.2).
+Táan(il ti') "first (with respect to)" cannot take a verbal core or clause as a complement.
+Thus, the interpretation of what it is that happened to Pedro before Pablo in the first clause of (42) has to come from the verb [siîh "be born" in (42)].
+This is in direct parallel to the role of a Ground phrase headed by táan(il ti') in the semantic composition of Locative or CoL descriptions.
 Just as this Ground phrase denotes a Place whose role in the event is determined by the verb, instead of a Locative or Path function, so the PP in the temporal use denotes a metaphorical Place in a sequence of events whose interpretation is determined by the verbal core, instead of a temporal ordering relation.
-For one more illustration, consider the preposition ich 'in'.
-Ich is used with both duration ('for X time') and time span ('in X time') adverbials, as well as expressions of temporal distance as in (43)-(44).
-In (43), distance is projected into the past of reference time, due to the fact that the verbal core appears in the bare subjunctive, where in (44), the ich phrase is understood to measure distance with respect to an event in the future of reference time, due to the presence of the irrealis subordinator kéen (see Bohnemeyer, 2002: 411-413; 421-426 for discussion).
+For one more illustration, consider the preposition ich "in."
+Ich is used with both duration ("for X time") and time span ("in X time") adverbials, as well as expressions of temporal distance as in (43)-(44).
+In (43), distance is projected into the past of reference time, due to the fact that the verbal core appears in the bare subjunctive, where in (44), the ich phrase is understood to measure distance with respect to an event in the future of reference time, due to the presence of the irrealis subordinator kéen (see Bohnemeyer, 2002: 411-413, 421-426 for discussion).
 Ich remains neutral with respect to the temporal relation, just as it does not distinguish Locative or Path functions in spatial usage.

-- (43) Pwesto'n =e', ich ts'e'ts'ek k'iin hóok'-ok-o'n. well us=TOP in a.few sun exit-SUBJ-B1PL 'Well, as for us, it was a few days ago that we left.' - (44) Pwesto'n =e', ich ts'e'ts'ek k'iin keen hóok'-ok-o'n. well us=TOP in a.few sun SR.IRR exit-SUBJ-B1PL 'Well, as for us, it is in a few days that we will leave.'
+- (43) Pwes to'n =e', ich ts'e'ts'ek k'îin hóok'-ok-o'n. well us=TOP in a.few sun exit-SUBJ-B1PL 'Well, as for us, it was a few days ago that we left.' - (44) Pwes to'n =e', ich ts'e'ts'ek k'ìin keen hóok'-ok-o'n. well us=TOP in a.few sun SR.IRR exit-SUBJ-B1PL 'Well, as for us, it is in a few days that we will leave.'